pharmaboxfydp/pharmabox/README.md

 ## API Documentation

-Refer to [api-documentation.md](./api-documentation.md) for API documentation.
+Refer to [API Documentation](./api-documentation.md) for documentation about the Pharmabox API.
 The documentation includes a list of available endpoints, best practices and code strategies.

 ## Environment Setup for Local Development